2. Mark the position of the wheel disk relative to the hub so that the balanced wheel can be installed in its original position.

-4. Raise the front of the car.
+4. Raise the front of the vehicle.

 5. Remove the wheel.

-6. Vehicles since 10/89, except models "station wagon": Screw on the 2 wheel nuts so that the brake disc is correctly centered.
+6. Cars from 10/89 issue, except for "station wagon" models: Screw on 2 wheel nuts to ensure the brake disc is properly centered.

 9. If there are large cracks and grooves deeper than 0.5 mm, the brake disc should be replaced.